Angelo King: Detroit Lions

 King was a part-time starter and special teams player for the Detroit Lions in his first season with the team.
 In 1985, the team changed to a 3-4 defense and although he was assigned the role of nickel linebacker, he eventually started 9 games after Michael Cofer was lost for the year and posted career-highs with 90 tackles (77 solo) and 4 sacks.

 The next year, he missed 5 games with an ankle injury (4 weeks spent on the injured reserve list).
 After Jimmy Williams was lost for the year, he started the last 4 games at strongside linebacker and finished with 23 tackles.

 He was cut on September 6, 1987.
 After the players went on a strike on the third week of the season, those games were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 King was re-signed to be a part of the Lions replacement team, but was injured in the first game and placed on the injured reserve list, before being released on October 27.

-Personal life

-King works in the security business and is an ordained minister.